Meta's apps go down, users report outage across platforms

 Meta’s apps go down, users report outage across platforms

-NEW YORK (CNN) — Meta said Wednesday that a technical issue is causing a widespread outage of its apps, including Facebook, Instagram and WhatsApp.
+NEW YORK (CNN) — Meta said Wednesday that it is close to resolving a technical issue that is causing a widespread outage of its apps, including Facebook, Instagram and WhatsApp.

 “We’re aware that a technical issue is impacting some users’ ability to access our apps.
-We’re working to get things back to normal as quickly as possible and apologize for any inconvenience,” Meta Newsroom said on X on Wednesday afternoon.
+We’re working to get things back to normal as quickly as possible and apologize for any inconvenience,” Meta Newsroom said on X Wednesday afternoon.

 WhatsApp and Instagram both confirmed outages via X, and many users are reporting they are unable to access Meta’s apps.